enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 INTERMEDIATE PACKAGES
 Sometimes you spend too many hours on an article that gets too little likes.

-Here's what you can do to publish quicker and get more involment: followers:
+Instead, make a little bet: publish only a small relevant point of a piece and jauge how your audience reacts.

-Every big content has a lot of points they convey.
-Turn few of them in intermediate content and share them, see how the audience reacts, and refine.
+Make the points that get a lot of engagement even stronger.
+Change the others.

-This helps you
+With this you give value more often to your audience with less work and
 1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**